Human Resources & Mobility

 MEPs concerned about citizens' rights after Brexit

 The fundamentals of a successful European Research Area (ERA) are excellent researchers.
 To ensure these, it is necessary to improve the attractiveness of researchers´ careers in Europe and the conditions for their mobility.
 One of the most important tasks on the way towards a genuine European research labour market is transparent, open and merit-based recruitment.
 This makes research careers more attractive and is linked to mobility, gender equality and research performance.
 Strong human resource policies have positive impacts on career prospects, especially for young researchers.
 Member States are invited to remove barriers to application and to cross-border access to researcher’s recruitment, as well as to support initiatives such as “EURAXESS – Researchers in Motion” and the “European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers”.

-Member States are joining their efforts to offer researchers adequate framework conditions and to ensure a single European labour market for researchers in the long run: The ERA Steering Group on Human Resources and Mobility (ERA SGHRM) supports the implementation and the monitoring of progress of the EU2020 Flagship Initiative Innovation Union (IU) and the implementation of the ERA Communication “A Reinforced European Research Area Partnership for Excellence and Growth” (July 2012) in the areas related to researchers’ careers and mobility at EU and national levels, as well as the attractiveness of Europe to researchers in general.
+Member States are joining their efforts to offer researchers adequate framework conditions and to ensure a single European labour market for researchers in the long run: The Standing Working Group on Human Resources and Mobility (ERAC SWG HRM) is the structure to support the implementation and the monitoring of progress of the EU2020 Flagship Initiative Innovation Union (IU) and the development of its European Research Area Framework for Priority 3 (Open labour market for researchers) and the areas related to researchers’ career and mobility (e.g. European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, Human Resources Strategy for Researchers (HRS4R), new Students and Researchers' Directive EU 2016/801, EURAXESS services and network, the European Higher Education Area (EHEA)) at EU and national levels as well as the attractiveness of Europe to researchers in general.